Kezar Pavilion

 Kezar Pavilion, located adjacent to Kezar Stadium, is an indoor arena in the southeast corner of Golden Gate Park, San Francisco, California, United States (US).
 Built in 1924, the Pavilion seats 4,000 people and is owned and operated by the City of San Francisco.
-The venue is home to the Academy of Art Urban Knights (NCAA Division II) and the annual San Francisco Pro-Am tournament.
-It was previously home to the San Francisco Dons (NCAA Division I), Santa Clara Broncos (NCAA Division I), San Francisco Pilots (ABA), San Francisco Rumble (ABA) and San Francisco City Cats (ABA).
+The venue is home to the annual San Francisco Pro-Am tournament.
+It was previously home to the San Francisco Dons (NCAA Division I), Santa Clara Broncos (NCAA Division I), San Francisco Pilots (ABA), San Francisco Rumble (ABA), San Francisco City Cats (ABA), and Academy of Art Urban Knights (NCAA Division II).

 Sports

 The University of San Francisco basketball team used Kezar Pavilion before War Memorial Gymnasium was constructed.
 The Santa Clara Broncos also used the pavilion for home games from 1927 until World War II, due to alumni and fans being centrally located in San Francisco.
 The most regular tenant of Kezar Pavilion was the co-ed roller derby team, the San Francisco Bay Bombers.
 The Bombers skated home games at the venue from 1961 to the end of the original Roller Derby league in 1973.
 Games played by the Bombers were videotaped and shown to a TV network of more than 100 stations.

 In 2007 the San Francisco Bay Bombers and roller derby returned to the pavilion.
 Kezar was not only used by the Bombers for home season games, but the team also held tryouts in the building.
 In 2011 the Bay Area Derby Girls hosted their first double-header at the pavilion.

 In 2006 Kezar Pavilion became the home of ChickFight female professional wrestling tournaments, and San Francisco Pro Wrestling company Fog City Wrestling secured the Kezar pavilion as their new home in 2008 due to an increase in demand.

 As of 2013, Kezar is also a venue for San Francisco high school basketball games.
 The arena has accommodated numerous different sports, ranging from middle school volleyball to professional boxing.
 The versatility of the arena means that the differing requirements of various sports can be met, from professional basketball game to recreational indoor soccer.
 Kezar was discussed as a possible badminton or table tennis venue, for the purpose of training or qualifying, for San Francisco's 2012 Summer Olympics bid.